 Again, you’re not depriving yourself of pleasure or enjoyment, just useless, needless calorie consumption!

 Let’s use chocolates for an example.
-I love Godiva Chocolates, and sometimes my husband brings me a fancy box of European chocolates from one of his business trips abroad.
+Sometimes my husband brings me a fancy box of European chocolates from one of his business trips abroad.
 They are pricey, but a box will last me WEEKS.
 How?
 I take one piece and nibble it.
 I let the chocolate and the filling melt in my mouth, really tasting it and enjoying both the flavor and texture.
 One piece can take several minutes to eat, and in that time my desire for something sweet or something chocolatey has been completely satisfied.
 I don’t want any more than one piece.

 Contrast that with mindlessly pounding down handfulls of M&M’s, barely stopping to chew them.
 I promise you will get far more pleasure from one piece of “the good stuff” you savor than half a bag of anything you inhale without thinking.